E-cigarettes: regulations for consumer products

 Registration is a legal requirement under the TPD.
 Without confirmation of registration businesses must not supply a relevant product to a consumer via a cross-border distance sale.
 The UK notification requirement applies to products supplied to UK consumers via a cross-border sale.

-The Department of Health have uploaded a list of EEA Member States that have either confirmed they are permitting cross-border distance sales of e-cigarettes and/or tobacco products or are yet to confirm domestic rules in this area.
+The Department of Health have uploaded a list of EEA Member States that have either confirmed they are permitting cross-border distance sales of e-cigarettes and/or tobacco products or are yet to confirm domestic rules in this area, and a list of registered retailers.
 All other Member States have banned cross-border distance sales, and it would contravene the law to trade in those countries.
 Businesses who intend to trade in countries where the sales confirmation, registration website or contact details are yet to be confirmed (TBC) are advised to contact the national authorities before commencing supply.

 You can find more information, along with a link to the online registration form to be completed.